-That is definitely a tough question, hence very appropriate for this venue.
+That is definitely a tough question hence appropriate for this venue.
 I will start off by simply saying, regrettably maybe, I don’t know.
 How do you like that for honesty?
-Regardless, maybe just talking about this topic can help rather than being given an answer.
+Regardless, maybe some discussion can help more than simply being given an answer.
 If we dig around some together, maybe something significant will arise.
 Who knows?

-First, I’d like to say I love your choice of verbs, ‘discover’ and ‘define’.
-The ‘discovery’ of a thing suggests that it existed objectively prior to one’s search for it.
-Like the discovery of the Americas by the Europeans.
+First, I’d like to say I love your choice of verbs: “discover” and “define.”
+The discovery of a thing suggests that it existed objectively prior to one’s search for it, much like the discovery of the Americas by the Europeans.
 This land was here prior to any European’s experiential knowledge of its existence.

-But, when we ‘define’ a thing, especially an abstract or intangible notion such as purpose, we are usually engaged in its creation.
-Where once purpose did not exist, now it exists because I have chosen its creation.
+But when we define a thing, especially an abstract or intangible notion such as purpose, we are usually engaged in its creation.
+Where once purpose did not exist, now it exists because I have chosen to engage in its creation.

-Do we stumble across or create our purpose in life?
-I believe neither possibilities are mutually exclusive.
-Yes, for some, purpose falls almost randomly into their laps, while for others it is the result of dedicated research and creative activity that brings it about.
-Yet, even when purpose seemingly falls out of the sky and into our lives, we must still engage in sustaining its existence, in a sense, engage in its continued creation.
+So do we stumble across or create our purpose in life?
+I honestly believe neither possibilities are mutually exclusive.
+Yes, for some, purpose falls almost randomly into their laps, while for others, it is the result of dedicated research and creative activity.
+Yet, even when purpose seemingly falls out of the sky, into our lives, we must still engage in sustaining its existence, in a sense, engage in its continual creation.

-So it seems we have a choice.
-We either wait around for purpose to magically appear, or we start to engage in the process of the creation of our life’s purpose.
+It seems we have a choice.
+We either wait around for purpose to magically appear, or we start to engage in the process of forging it for ourselves.
 Don’t let my tone fool you.
-I do sincerely believe that for some purpose does magically appear, so this is indeed a valid option in my opinion.
-Yet, how nerve-racking it would be to sit around and wait for something to come about that may never actually come about.
-And really, for those who suggest that they indeed discovered their purpose almost randomly, I have a feeling they weren’t just sitting around waiting for this to occur.
-I have a feeling that they were already engaged in the process of determining or defining their purpose when its discovery took place.
-There’s a lesson in this, I think: Purpose may come about, or be discovered, as a result of engaging in its creation, or definition.
+I do sincerely believe that for some, purpose does “magically appear,” which does indeed make waiting around for purpose a valid option.
+Yet, how nerve-racking it would be to sit around waiting for something to come about that may never actually come about.
+And really, considering those who suggest that they randomly discovered their purpose, I have a feeling they weren’t just sitting around waiting for this to occur.
+I bet they were already engaged in the process of determining or defining their purpose when its discovery took place.
+There’s a lesson in this, I think: purpose may come about, or be discovered, as a result of engaging in its creation, or definition.

-Maybe, just maybe, start defining it and you may discover it.
+Maybe, just maybe, start defining your purpose and you may discover it.

-Maybe this was not the ‘answer’ you were seeking.
-I rarely have them, the answers.
-More often, I have lots of words that may or may not lead anywhere concrete.
-The one thing I do believe however, is that sincere and compassionate discussion usually always helps in one way or another.
+Maybe this was not the “answer” you were seeking.
+I rarely have them.
+More often I have lots of words that may or may not lead anywhere concrete.
+The one thing I do believe, however, is that sincere and compassionate discussion usually always helps in one way or another.
 I hope, at least, you found this entertaining.
 Be well.